 The situation is indeed severe.
-Gladly, Chinese government has been trying their best to work on this.
+Gladly, the Chinese government has been trying its best to work on this.
 Like the 'new urbanization' that will rebalance the population and resources, the inclusive finance that aims helping low-income population in income boost, the limitation on off-campus education and thus reduce certain financial burden.
 Policies are surely showing more affection for lower income groups who have high marginal utility.
 The consumption from middle-income population is expected to be spurred as well.

 Increasing contribution from consumption on GDP

 China has been working on changing the investment-driven mode to domestic consumption-driven mode, mainly performed as the increasing contribution on GDP from consumption, reached 54.3% in 2020, surpassed investment and net export.

 China, a previous top manufacturer, is becoming a center of global consumption, by improving the added value on industries, increasing investment in R&D, and therefore producing more consumption opportunities.